-10 Central Electricity Regulatory Commission and Appellate Tribunal for Electricity
+10. Central Electricity Regulatory Commission and Appellate Tribunal for Electricity

-The Central Electricity Regulatory Commission ("CERC") was set up to inter alia determine tariffs for electricity, adjudicate disputes involving generating companies or transmission licensees in relation to imposition of tariffs, quality, quantity and access to services for providing electricity.
+The Central Electricity Regulatory Commission (CERC) was set up to inter alia determine tariffs for electricity, adjudicate disputes involving generating companies or transmission licensees in relation to imposition of tariffs, quality, quantity and access to services for providing electricity.
 The Electricity Act, 2003 also constitutes state regulatory commissions and joint commissions to decentralize the working of the CERC.
-The Appellate Tribunal for Electricity ("APTEL") has the jurisdiction to look into appeals from the CERC, State Regulatory Commissions, the Adjudicating Authority and Joint commissions constituted under the Electricity Act, 2003.
-It is conferred with original jurisdiction to hear petitions and issue directions to any appropriate commission for performance of its statutory functions.